nest/nest-simulator/doc/topology/Topology_UserManual.rst

    we wrapped the layer to a torus, they would form a :math:`5\times 3` rectangle centered on the node at :math:`(4,5)`.

 In this example, layer ``l`` is both source and target layer.
-Connection type is divergent, i.e., for each node in the layer we choose targets according to the rectangular mask centered about each source node.
-Since no connection kernel is specified, we connect to all nodes within the mask.
+For each node in the layer we choose targets according to the rectangular mask centered about each source node.
+Since the connection probability is 1.0, we connect to all nodes within the mask.
 Note the effect of normal and periodic boundary conditions on the connections created for different nodes in the layer, as illustrated in :numref:`fig_conn1`.

 .. _sec:mapping: